 If you are looking to change the color of your driveway, then going with an acid wash or water-based stain may be the best answer.

 Acid-based stains arguably produces the best colors for your driveway but is more difficult to apply.

-A water-based stain is easier to apply but it does not have the rich depth of colors compared to acid-based stains.
+The selection of hues is wide (black, gray, brown, etc) but it does not have a rich depth of colors compared to acid-based stains.

 Step 2- Measure the Driveway